AdamEClements/Intraday_Spot_Volatility_IJF_Replication/README.md

 Each section below corresponds to sets of results presented in the paper.
 For each section, there is a folder in this repository — with the same name as the section — containing the relevant data, code, and output.

 ## Data

-Raw data file: IBM.N5MinuteOHLC.csv
+- Raw data file: IBM.N5MinuteOHLC.csv

-Use sort_5minute_data.m (used Matlab 2024b) to filter the raw 5-minute data
+- Use `sort_5minute_data.m` (tested in MATLAB R2024b) to filter the raw 5-minute data

-Output for the 5-minute OK volatility is written to IBM_5minvol_Win.mat to use in subsequent Matlab code
+- The output for the 5-minute OK volatility is saved as `IBM_5minvol_Win.mat` for use in subsequent MATLAB code

-5-minute OK volatility is laos stored in IBM_ok.csv
+- The 5-minute OK volatility is also stored in `IBM_ok.csv`

 ## In-sample and Figure 1